Financial-Times/ui-style-guide/index.md

 ###Greys
 Greys can be used on pages that employ a reversed colour scheme or dark styling.
 An example is video.ft.com They're also used for the FT's secondary button styles.

-Below is a table of the FT Greys following the numbering system.
+Below is a table of the FT Greys, numbered by increasing density.

 <table class='o-techdocs-table' style="width:100%;">
                 <tr>